KABOSScodes/apm_projects/access_data.md

 - `write_parquet(segmentationOriginal, "~/Desktop/apm_projects/data/segmentation.parquet", compression = "snappy")`

 ### Note on the BloodBrain Dataset
 For the BloodBrain dataset (from the caret package), the outcome (logBBB) is stored as a separate vector from the predictors (bbbDescr).
-To save it as a single data frame, we first combine them:
+To save it as a single data frame, we combine them after loading:
+- `data(BloodBrain)`
 - `bbb_data <- cbind(logBBB = logBBB, bbbDescr)`

 ## In python